fullfacing/keycloak4s/README.md

 )
 ```

+## Module: keycloak4s-admin <a name="keycloak4s-admin"></a>
+The module uses the client credential flow behind the scenes to simplify access to Keycloak's [Admin API][Admin-API].
+In order to make calls to it a client needs to be created with the correct server details and credentials to connect to the Keycloak server, followed by a service handler that can invoke the calls.
+The process can be broken down into the following steps:

+**1 - Create a KeycloakConfig**<br/>
+Refer to the keycloak4s-core segment for details on KeycloakConfig.
+Note that the authorization realm must be a [service account](https://www.keycloak.org/docs/latest/server_admin/index.html#_service_accounts) enabled admin client.

 **2 - Create a KeycloakClient**<br/>
-The KeycloakClient handles the HTTP calls to the KeycloakServer, it requires a KeycloakConfig and a sttp backend (the types given to the KeycloakClient must match the sttp backend's types).
+The KeycloakClient handles the HTTP calls to the KeycloakServer, it requires a KeycloakConfig and a sttp backend (the KeycloakClient and the sttp backend must match parametric types).
 Alternatively the Akka/Monix alternative module can be used for a concrete implementation, see the keycloak4s-admin-monix segment for more details.

 *Example:*
 ```scala